DevExplorer71/imageml/README.md

 # ImageML Project

 ## Overview
-This project demonstrates machine learning for cancer detection using image datasets, including HAM10000 (skin cancer) and PatchCamelyon (PCam).
-Scripts are provided for training and evaluating models using TensorFlow/Keras.
+This project demonstrates machine learning for medical image analysis using:
+- HAM10000 (skin cancer)
+- Chest X-ray (pneumonia detection)
+- MedMNIST (mini medical image datasets)

+Scripts are modular and organized for easy training and evaluation using TensorFlow/Keras and PyTorch.

+---

 ## Setup Instructions